Preventable Pressure Sore Leads to Resident's Death

 The residents bowel movements were to be recorded every shift in the nurses records, however this was not done.
 The resident didn't have a bowel movement for six consecutive days until a doctor ordered a tap water enema, but records are unclear if the enema was administered.

-After being lethargic, refusing food and fluids, and complaining of a tender abdomen, the resident requested to be sent to a hospital that diagnosed her with fecal impaction, acute renal failure, urinary tract infection, diverticulitis and malnutrition.
-She was manually disimpacted by a surgeon, administered bowel medications and given numerous enemas to completely clear out the bowel.
-Her condition improved and the impaction and acute renal failure were resolved.
+After being lethargic, refusing food and fluids, and complaining of a tender abdomen, the resident requested to be sent to a hospital and was diagnosed with fecal impaction, acute renal failure, urinary tract infection, diverticulitis and malnutrition.
+A surgeon manually relieved her impacted bowels, administered bowel medications and performed numerous enemas in an effort to clear out the bowel.
+Her condition improved, and the impaction and acute renal failure were resolved.

 After her treatment, she was re-admitted to Bethel Home where she weighed 100 lbs.
 Ten days later she had lost eleven pounds.
 Reports show that a nurse obtained an order to administer two health shakes a day for weight loss.
 The resident was at high risk for dehydration, fecal impaction, and weight loss and required daily monitoring of food and fluid intake but no care plans were initiated to prevent further occurrences of any of these conditions.